 Recourse: If the company response is unacceptable, the complainant must have the right to use other avenues to receive redress, including legal action.
 This must be made clear at the time that the complaint is registered and at the various decision points in the process.
 Good practice is for legal action to be used as a last resort, only to be considered when all other options have been exhausted, however the complainant is always free at any time to take legal action.

 Roll Out and Operation: The immediate period following the roll out will be busy, as communities test out the process and old concerns (if any) are addressed.
 This initial period where the effectiveness of the mechanism is demonstrated is generally followed by a period of calm.
 At the point where the initial caseload of complaints has been addressed, legacy cases can be included, which will likely see a second, less intense, peak in complaint volume.

 - CAO Grievance Mechanism Toolkit

 An excellent practical guide for implementing complaint resolution mechanisms.
 Read the online publication: CAO Toolkit

 An easy way to see at a glance how to set up a system to address community concerns, complaints and grievances.

 - IFC Grievance Mechanisms Good Practice Guide

-Having a way to address community concerns and complaints is essential if you're serious about building and maintaining a good relationship with your local communities and this guidance from the IFC is as relevant and useful today as it was when it was published in 2009.
+Having a trustworthy way to address community concerns and complaints is essential if you're serious about building and maintaining a good relationship with your local communities.
+Whether you are starting our or reviewing your current practices this guidance is as relevant and useful today as it was when it was published in 2009.